hpcugent/vsc_user_docs/mkdocs/docs/HPC/connecting.md

-If you have any issues connecting to the {{ hpc }} after you've followed these steps, see [Issues connecting to login node](../troubleshooting/#issues-connecting-to-login-node) to troubleshoot.
+If you have any issues connecting to the {{ hpc }} after you've followed these steps, see [Issues connecting to login node](../troubleshooting/#issues-connecting-to-login-node) to troubleshoot. steps, see [Issues connecting to login node](troubleshooting.md#issues-connecting-to-login-node) to troubleshoot.

 ### Connect

 Open up a terminal and enter the following command to connect to the {{ hpc }}.

 ```bash
 ssh {{ userid }}@{{ loginnode }}